Skip to content

 Send-time personalization is one of the highest-ROI applications of agentic AI in loyalty communications.
 Rather than sending all members a promotional email on Tuesday morning because that is when the marketing calendar says to send it, an agentic communication system learns each member's individual receptivity patterns — the times, channels, and communication frequencies at which they are most likely to open, click, and take action — and delivers messages accordingly.

 This is not a small optimization.
-Research on lifecycle automation found that properly timed, behaviorally triggered communications improve open rates by 83.4% and click rates by 341.1% compared to broadcast-scheduled campaigns.
 An agentic system applying send-time personalization across 500,000 members is executing 500,000 individual timing decisions per campaign — a scale of personalization that no marketing team can achieve manually.
+The ROI comes from reach efficiency: the same message delivered at the right individual moment converts at a meaningfully higher rate than the same message delivered at the same time to all members.

 Use Case 5: Reward Catalog Curation